When Is the Best Time

 The massive wave which was ridden by Sebastian Steudtner January 2018

 It’s a hellman job to conquer the biggest waves with speed up to 80 km/h; risking their life but this is what many surfers make alive.
 Serious injuries are part of surfing giant waves.
 Luckily, no one died in Nazare yet.
 The British big wave surfer Andrew Cotton had a horrific wipeout in 2017 and broke his back.
 Luckily, he recovered completely.
-Of course, he’d been back to Nazare already.
+Needless to say, he’d been back to Nazare already.

 Where to Stay for a Perfect View

 Stay either below the lighthouse or behind the north beach in the dunes to be on a higher elevation.
 A dirt road leads down to the beach and dunes but be careful during high tide and massive waves.
-If a contest takes place a platform is built in front of the dunes.
-Nazares Beach is separated by a massive rock formation where the lighthouse is situated.
+If a contest takes place, a platform is built in front of the dunes.
+Nazare's Beach is separated by a massive rock formation where the lighthouse is situated.
+The most dramatic-looking pictures are taking from far away with a zoom camera.
+If you see the lighthouse in front of the waves, it's taking from far above.
+To watch this spectacle, you need to be much closer.
 The southern part is a calm beach though the north impacted by the deep canyon in the Atlantic.

 At the south beach, you can swim in the summer, and the beach is packed with tourists.
 The north beach has high waves during winter that the surfers have to be towed in by jet ski.
 It’s incredibly tough when bodyboarders encounter the giant waves without any support.